apache/maven-site/content/markdown/repositories/dependencies.md

      system should be replaced by systempath. provided and import should be separate elements.
      Or perhaps we should have a separate source element that has values repository, system (or url),  provided, and import.
+     Not that we're going to fix any of this now, but it is worth understanding why this is confusing.
 -->

 Maven does not have a compileOnly scope that is available at compile time